Table of Contents[Hide][Show]

 5. Lincoln Park Zoo

 Lincoln Park Zoo is on every “Free in Chicago” list you’ll ever read, and for good reason.
 Admission to this excellent, lakefront zoo is free.
 Our faves?
-The gorillas and chimpanzees at the Regenstein Center for African Apes, and the polar bear and penguins exhibits.
+The gorillas and chimpanzees at the Regenstein Center for African Apes, and the polar bear and penguin exhibits.

-Millennium Park, downtown Chicago’s premiere park, is very family-friendly.
+Millennium Park, downtown Chicago’s premiere park, is very family friendly.
 Start by taking cool selfies at “The Bean.”
-The landmark, bean-shaped contemporary art sculpture (aka “Cloud Gate”) is a mirror that reflects not just you, but the Chicago skyline.
+The landmark, bean-shaped contemporary art sculpture (it’s official name is “Cloud Gate,” but if you call it that, everyone will know you’re not a local!) is a mirror that reflects not just you, but the Chicago skyline.
 It’s one of the most Instagrammable spots in Chicago.

 Next to The Bean is the Crown Fountain, where two water-spewing towers feature videos of people’s faces (it looks like they’re spitting water out of their mouths, which amuses the kids).
 The area is surrounded by bench seating, so you get a break while your kids splash around and get ridiculously wet.

 Dry off with a walk through the flower-filled Lurie Garden (free guided tours are available on certain days), and then plunk down on the large lawn area at the architecturally-stunning Jay Pritzker Pavilion, which is always hosting some type of free music or theater performance.
 If the kids still have energy, go to the adjacent Maggie Daley Park.
 There are a huge play area and a climbing wall (advanced reservations required).

 In the winter, you can ice skate for free in Millennium Park, with the lit-up Chicago skyline and The Bean as your backdrop, but there is a fee for skate rental.

 7. Garfield Park Conservatory